Art Schools in New Orleans, LA

 Bachelor of Arts in Studio Art

 In the BA in Studio Art program at Loyola, students choose a concentration in printmaking, drawing, painting, sculpture or digital arts.
 Students will take courses in areas like photography, electronic media and interactive media.
 A studio arts internship will also be completed.

 Loyola's studio art BFA includes classes in aesthetic criticism, art history and modern art.
 Students complete extensive coursework in a variety of media, including photography, sculpture, ceramics, painting and digital arts, among other disciplines.
 During their junior year, BFA students undergo a faculty assessment of their work.
 Senior BFA candidates create work to be exhibited in the school's on-campus gallery for a thesis show.

 Other School Options

-Additional New Orleans colleges that offer art programs include Dillard University and Xavier University of Louisiana, both private not-for-profit schools, and Delgado Community College, a two-year public institution.
-All three are less than five miles from downtown New Orleans.
+Additional New Orleans colleges that offer art programs include Dillard University, a private not-for-profit school, and Delgado Community College, a two-year public institution.
+Both schools are less than five miles from downtown New Orleans.